 This spellbinding book is the haunting story of one man who escaped the bounds of his class and now sometimes finds himself adrift.
 The book also paints a vivid picture of America’s hardening class divisions.
 It’s a riveting illustration of widening economic inequality and, like other books about poverty in this list, brings reality home with great power.
 Read the review.

-Since wealth and income inequality, and thus poverty in America, can be directly linked to political decisions, you might also check out Top 10 nonfiction books about politics (plus dozens of runners-up).
+Since wealth and income inequality, and thus poverty in America, can be directly linked to political decisions, you might also check out Top 10 nonfiction books about politics.
 And it’s worth also reviewing Narrowing global inequities: a reading list and The top 10 books on the economics of poverty.